Võ Nguyên Giáp: Later life

 In a 1998 interview, William Westmoreland criticized the battlefield prowess of Giáp, stating, "By his own admission, by early 1969, I think, he had lost, what, a half million soldiers?
 He reported this.
 Now such a disregard for human life may make a formidable adversary, but it does not make a military genius.
 An American commander losing men like that would hardly have lasted more than a few weeks."

 American historian Derek Frisby criticized Westmoreland's view, which he said reflected a failure in understanding Giáp's core philosophy of "revolutionary war".
 According to Frisby, "Giap understood that protracted warfare would cost many lives but that did not always translate into winning or losing the war.
 In the final analysis, Giap won the war despite losing many battles, and as long as the army survived to fight another day, the idea of Vietnam lived in the hearts of the people who would support it, and that is the essence of 'revolutionary war'."
+Nixon's Secretary of State Henry Kissinger said: "We fought a military war; our opponents fought a political one.
+We sought physical attrition; our opponents aimed for our psychological exhaustion.
+In the process we lost sight of one of the cardinal maxims of guerrilla war: the guerrilla wins if he does not lose.
+The conventional army loses if it does not win.
+The North Vietnamese used their armed forces the way a bull-fighter uses his cape — to keep us lunging in areas of marginal political importance."

+Compared to other North Vietnamese leaders who favored an all-out quick offensive in the South to bring victory in a short period like Lê Duẩn, Giáp was relatively cautious, and he believed in a more protracted military struggle, which would not be as costly in manpower.
+However, he was willing to spend the lives of his soldiers with what American commanders would regard as reckless abandon, if that was what it took to win the war.
+Giáp explained to American journalist Stanley Karnow in 1990: